Ming-Ni-Group/P.aeruginosa-ICU-patients/README.md

 - meta-data

-  1. reference genomes used in the analysis
+  1. referece-genome，reference genomes used in the analysis
-  2. samples' information file
+  2. assembly-genomes，genomes assembled by SPAdes
+  3. blastn results of recurrently mutated genes (blast to NCBI nt database)

 - results:  The results from the